 - Doing so will cause assets that were previously placed in the sublevel to no longer appear where they were originally placed.

-In the global-scale world provided by Cesium for Unreal, it is easy to become lost when aimlessly flying around.
-Fortunately, using the georeferencing system built into Cesium for Unreal, it is straight forward to not only determine your location on the globe, but also to move towards a target location.
-This is especially easy when using the fly-to functionality of the DynamicPawn.
-Check out the next tutorial in the series to learn how to transition between global locations.
+In the global-scale world provided by Cesium for Unreal, it's easy to become lost when aimlessly flying around.
+Fortunately, using the georeferencing system built into Cesium for Unreal, it is straightforward to not only determine your location on the globe, but also to move towards a target location.
+The DynamicPawn comes with built-in functionality to fly between locations.